 When Does "The Iliad" (800 BCE) Take Place?

-"Iliás" (released to English-speaking audiences as "The Iliad") is a historical fiction epic poem written by anonymous that released around 800 BCE.
+"Iliás" (released to English-speaking audiences as "The Iliad") is a historical fiction epic poem written anonymously that released around 800 BCE.
 So when is "The Iliad" set?

 It takes place in the year: